pywbem/pywbemtools/docs/pywbemclisubcommands.rst

 The pywbemcli command groups are described below and the help output from pywbemcli documented in :ref:`pywbemcli Help Command Details`

+**NOTE:** Many of the examples below use the pywbem_mock module and the corresponding pywbemcli general option ``--mock-server`` with mock files in the pywbemtools tests/unit subdirectory because it is easy.

 .. _`Class command group`:

 Class command group